L4rsG/F-Heat_QGIS/docs/example.rst

         :align: center

 #.
 Set the file path for the heat density building blocks.
-The heat line attribute will be added to the adjusted streets.
+The heat line density attribute will be added to the adjusted streets.

     .. figure:: images//example/6status3.png
         :alt: 6status3.png